rdivyajd/Artificial-Intelligence/README.md

 ## Identify Letters in Images - ocr.py

 * Identify letters in an image using Viterbi, Variable Elimination and Simplified Models

+## Identify Image Orientation - orient.py

+* Use Knn, AdaBoost, Neural Nets to identify the image orientation of the given set of images